City of London Dragon Photo Safari

 Of course, the Dragon Safari may be exhausting, but it is not exhaustive.
 There are more dragons out there.
-If you are still not satiated, wander onto the Millennium Bridge and gaze towards the City of London School ramparts overlooking the Thames, or look up to the enormous golden weathervane atop St Mary-le-Bow church on Cheapside (famous also for its Bow Bells).
+If you are still not satiated, wander onto the Millennium Bridge and gaze towards the City of London School ramparts overlooking the Thames, or look up to the enormous golden weathervane atop St Mary-le-Bow church on Cheapside (famous also for its ‘Bow Bells’).
 Go to the heart of the City and inspect the lamposts of the Royal Exchange.
 Or marvel at the modern sculpture of St George tilting at a three-tongued, serpentine dragon (spewing water!) on Dorset Rise.
-Its creator, Michael Sandle, has said that he originally intended to produce an 'ironical sculpture with the dragon winning ....
+Its creator, Michael Sandle, has said that he originally intended to produce an 'ironical sculpture with the dragon winning ...’.
 I like that.
 I think all London dragons should be winners.

 Good luck photographing the elusive beast and happy dragon hunting!

 Text and photographs copyright © 2021 by Jim Batty.
 All rights reserved.

+Feel free to link to or share this page.
 No part of this work may be reproduced, stored in a retrieval system, or transmitted, in whole or in part, in any form or by any means, without signed written permission from the author.
 A standard publishing fee is payable in advance for any editorial or commercial use.

 A version of this article with images appeared in Le Cool's A Weird and Wonderful Guide to London (2008).